When Your Pet Needs Help: A Guide to Free or Low-Cost Vet Care

 Don’t Sacrifice Vet Care Because You Can’t Afford It

-Many low-income families think they need to choose between paying bills and taking care of pets.
+No one should need to choose between paying bills and taking care of pets just because they are low income..
 With these programs, you can get support for your fur baby’s health.